-If you love eggnog, these eggnog cheesecake bars give you that flavor without being overpowering.
-Both adults and kids are going to love the sweet smooth taste of this cheesecake bar.
+Plus, if you love eggnog, these bars give you that flavor without being overpowering.
+Both adults and kids are going to love the sweet smooth taste of this dessert.

 And, if you have leftover eggnog, you can also use eggnog to make a tasty overnight Baked Eggnog French Toast Casserole or this Eggnog Bundt Cake.
 Also, if you are looking for a truly special cheesecake recipe, be sure to try my Amaretto Mascarpone Cheesecake.
-And if you want a no-bake treat, try my no-bake Lemon Mascarpone Cheesecake.
+And if you want a no-bake treat, try my no-bake Lemon Mascarpone Cheesecake is a fan favorite!